engineyard/ey-docs/pages/appcloud_faq.md

 <a href=#FAQ9><h2 id="FAQ9"> Is PostgreSQL supported on AppCloud? </h2></a>

 AppCloud support for PostgreSQL 9 is an Alpha feature.
-For more information, see [[Engine Yard Beta Program|beta_home]].
+For more information, see [[Engine Yard Beta Program|beta-intro]].

 <a href=#FAQ11><h2 id="FAQ11"> What scale of apps are appropriate for Engine Yard AppCloud? </h2></a>